top of page

 Ramses Gate.jpeg

-The apostle Peter and the city of Jaffa
+The apostle Peter in the city of Jaffa

-The activities of the apostle Peter in Jaffa would have many implications for Christianity and also the relationship between Christianity and Judaism.
-Of the 12 apostles, Peter in particular had a considerable influence on the spread of Christianity.
-While in Jaffa he stayed at the home of Simon the Tanner.
-Because of the smell associated with tanning, Simon may not have been the most popular person in Jaffa.
-There is no textual evidence that the presently identified building (F) was the location of the home of Simon, but it has been passed down by tradition.
+On a visit to Jaffa, Peter stayed at the home of Simon the Tanner.
+Because of his work, Simon was probably not the most popular person in town.
+It is unlikely that the presently identified building (F) was Simon’s home, as the construction is not from the Roman period, but its location has been passed down by tradition.
 The house is now owned by an Armenian family and is not open to visitors.

-Following this vision, Peter received messengers to visit a Roman centurion in Caesarea called Cornelius.
+Following this vision, Peter received messengers to visit a God-fearing Roman centurion in Caesarea called Cornelius.
 Cornelius had also received a vision from God: “Suddenly a man in shining clothes stood before me and said, ‘Cornelius, God has heard your prayer and remembered your gifts to the poor.
 Send to Joppa for Simon who is called Peter.
 He is a guest in the home of Simon the tanner, who lives by the sea.’”
-Peter explained to the gathering in Caesarea about the resurrection of Jesus and they were all baptized.
+On arriving in Caesarea, Peter explained to a gathering about the resurrection of Jesus and all were baptized.

 Clocktower Jaffa.jpeg